TehPrometheus/Unity-Game-Match3/README.md

 My newfound insights fall into two categories: OOP programming and Unity specific.
 ## 2.1 - Unity Specific
 - Only expose a reference if it does **not** originate from the parent game object.
 If it does, simply keep the reference private and call `GetComponent<>` in `Start()` or `Awake()`.
 This minimizes the chance of human mistakes.

+## 2.2 - OOP
+- The `InputReader` class serves as a great centralized abstraction for player input with the new input system.
+This class needs to only be instantiated once.
+From then on every script that needs input can hold a reference through **aggregation**.